MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/samples/Manipulating-Items-Directly.md

   3   0 OptionalComponents             {}
 ```

 Although it would be convenient to treat registry entries as items, you cannot specify a path to a registry entry in a way that ensures that it is unique.
 The path notation does not distinguish between the registry subkey named **Run** and the **(Default)** registry entry in the **Run** subkey.
-Furthermore, because registry entry names can contain the backslash character (**\\**), if regsitry entries were items, then you could not use the path notation to distinguish a registry entry named **Windows\\CurrentVersion\\Run** from the subkey that is located in that path.
+Furthermore, because registry entry names can contain the backslash character (**\\**), if registry entries were items, then you could not use the path notation to distinguish a registry entry named **Windows\\CurrentVersion\\Run** from the subkey that is located in that path.

 ### Renaming Existing Items (Rename-Item)